omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Select a type of column to add from the dropdown menu: Title (link to resource); Value; Resource class; Resource template; Item set; ID.

-Once the type is selected, click the *Add* button.
+Once the type is selected, click the "Add" button.
 A drawer will open with options to configure the column.

 **Title (link to resource)**

 Give the column a name (required).
-When you are satisfied with configuring the column, click the *Set column* button.
+When you are satisfied with configuring the column, click the "Set column" button.

 **Value**

 Give the column a name (required).
 Select a Property to be displayed (required).
 Then, set the maximum number of values for that property.
 To display all values, set the input to blank.

-When you are satisfied with configuring the column, click the *Set column* button.
+When you are satisfied with configuring the column, click the "Set column" button.

 **Resource class**

 Give the column a name (required).

-When you are satisfied with configuring the column, click the *Set column* button.
+When you are satisfied with configuring the column, click the "Set column" button.

 **Item set**

 Give the column a name.
 (Required) Set the maximum number of item sets to be displayed.
 To display all values, set the input to blank.

-When you are satisfied with configuring the column, click the *Set column* button.
+When you are satisfied with configuring the column, click the "Set column" button.

 **ID**

 Give the column a name (required).
-When you are satisfied with configuring the column, click the *Set column* button.
+When you are satisfied with configuring the column, click the "Set column" button.

 ## Add a Faceted Browse page to the site navigation

 Click on the [Navigation tab](../sites/site_navigation.md) for your site.
-From the *Add a custom link* list in the page sidebar, select the *Faceted browse* option.
+From the "Add a custom link" list in the page sidebar, select the "Faceted browse" option.

 ![Custom links in the right drawer to add elements to the navigation](../modules/modulesfiles/FacetedBrowse-AddPageNav.png)